nvdungx/nvdungx.github.io/_posts/2024-02-26-Adaptive-AUTOSAR.md

 - start-up configuration and dependencies between processes and their states

 ### how adaptive AUTOSAR software deployment work?
-So after complete the implementation, you shall be the output artifacts:
+So after complete the implementation, you shall have the following output artifacts:
 - AA, FC executables
 - their corresponding shared libs and external/public headers
 - their corresponding deployment manifest (.json, .conf)